chmduquesne/chmd.fr/hpass.chmd.fr/index.md

 Summary
 -------

-Hpass allows you to use different passwords on every websites, without having to remember them.
-Instead, you memorize one **unique** master password.
-Using your master password and the domain name of the web site, Hpass generates a unique password for the web site.
+Hpass allows you to generate different passwords for every websites while having to memorize only one **unique** master password.
+The generation is deterministic, such that you can always find your password from your master password and the name of the website, without storing any data on your computer.
+You are thus protected against data loss.

 Inspiration
 -----------